gaurav-dalvi/scripts/contiv-related/Session-pod29.md

 ```

-Now Let us create two containers on each group network and check whether they are abel to ping each other or not.
+Let us create two containers on each group network and check whether they are able to ping each other or not.
-By default, Contiv allows ping between groups under same network.
+By default, Contiv allows connectivity between groups under same network.

 ```